WE-are-FPV/JeNo-5.1/README.md

 **Version 1.2 (Drone-FPV-Racer) :**

 * Modification of the top plate with the engraving "JeNo" (the old top plate is still available in "dxf/04_extras").
-* Addition of chamfers on the top plate (for strap routing, XT pass-through).
+* Addition of chamfers on the top plate (for strap routing, XT-60 pass-through).
 * Reinforcements at the back of the bottom plate.
 * Addition of a chamfer on the bottom plate (single face).
 * Extra-light camera plate on the "light" full and base versions.